 The 47th Poznań Linguistic Meeting (PLM2017) will be held on 18–20 September 2017 in Poznań.
 The leitmotif will be "Language in focus: The big picture".
 We would like to see examples of how one can look for holistic, bird’s-eye generalizations about language rather than low-level detail.
 This will mean examining the contributions of the individual subdisciplines of linguistics to the "big picture", including interactions between them.
 However, we will also welcome perspectives from neighbouring fields, in particular psychology, sociology, biology, medicine, cognitive science, and computer science.

-The keynote on "The big picture of complex systems" will be delivered by William Kretzschmar (University of Georgia), the author of, among others, Language and complex systems (CUP 2015).
+The keynote on "The new big picture for linguistics: Complex systems" (PDF abstract) will be delivered by William Kretzschmar (University of Georgia and University of Glasgow), the author of, among others, Language and complex systems (CUP 2015).